blu7ck/video-optimizer/README.md

 - 📊 **Quality Score**: 0-100 quality assessment for each video
 - ✅ **Metadata Verification**: Individual metadata validation for each video
 - 📈 **Detailed Reports**: Post-processing batch reports
-- 📁 **Organized Output**: Automatic separation into Meta and Social folders
+- 📁 **Organized Output**: Automatic separation into Meta and Optimized folders

 ### 📋 Requirements